montyaggie/tamufeed.js/README.md

 For #3, the templates can be copied verbatim out of the markup.html sample.

-### Asynchronous Load
+### Asynchronously loading

-[Require.js](http://requirejs.org/) AMD loader support is only experimental (c.f. `amd.html`) but it will be released in the next version.
+See file `amd.html` for a [require.js](http://requirejs.org/) way.

 ## Markup

-The one change you must make to your HTML is to have an element where you want the app to insert its content e.g.
+The one thing you must add to your HTML is the element where you want tamufeed to insert its content into, e.g. `<div id="tamufeed"></div>`.

-    <div id="tamufeed"></div>

 ## Styling

-Now, you'll want to write some CSS styles to govern the appearance of your feed on your page.
+You'll want to write some CSS styles to govern the appearance of your feed on your page.
 Feel free to copy liberally from the styles.css, if they help you.
 Firebug or Safari or Chrome's F12 developer tools are quite helpful, for introspecting the HTML and trying out styles that you can then put into